HB-1421

 Enforcement Authority

-Dual enforcement: the Indiana Department of Labor may receive complaints, investigate violations, and require employers to file reports or answers relating to automated decision system use.
-Private right of action available to any covered individual or labor organization adversely affected by an alleged violation.
+Dual enforcement.
+The Indiana Department of Labor may receive complaints, investigate violations, and require employers to file reports or answers.
+A covered individual or labor organization that is adversely affected by a violation may bring a civil action against any person that violates the chapter, regardless of whether the Department has taken action.
 Before filing suit, the plaintiff must provide written notice to the Department, which then has 60 days to decide whether to intervene.
-The Department may also adopt rules to implement the chapter.

 Penalties